-The network architecture is given in figure 1.
+The network architecture that we consider is detailed in [Roy-Chowdhury, 2003].
 We consider a group of terrestrial Ethernet-based networks geographically separated and spread over a wide area.
 We term them the "subnetworks" in our overall network.
-Each subnetwork has one or more satellite gateways, which interconnect the subnetworks via ATM-based satellite links using a geostationary satellite.
+The subnetworks are interconnected only via ATM-based satellite links using a geostationary satellite.
+The architecture is given in figure 1.